jotpowers/Personal-Growth/README.md

 The beginnings of my open-sourced personal growth sources and musings.
 For now it consists of a few documents.

+> *Note*:  If you're reading this via straight Github, it is also now available in an easier to read format at [jotpowers.github.io](https://jotpowers.github.io/ds/docs/introduction).
+This is as a result of Vidit opening [this issue](https://github.com/jotpowers/College-Grads/issues/1).
+If you're reading this via Github Pages, then the bare repo is available [here](https://github.com/jotpowers/Personal-Growth).

 * [Books](books.md) - Curated book list.
 The Good, The Bad and the Ugly.
 * [Podcasts](podcasts.md) - Podcast list with in-depth list of specific episodes I think are interesting.
 * [Career Development Planning discussion](CareerDevelopment-Planning.md) - Documentation on how I approach CDP.
 May or may not work for you.